Welcome to my homepage!

 - "Information Contagion and Systemic Risk" (with Co-Pierre Georg, University of Cape Town + Bundesbank)

-We examine the effect of ex-post information contagion on the ex-ante optimal portfolio choices of banks and the welfare losses due to joint default.
-Because of counterparty risk and common exposures, bad news about one bank reveals valuable information about another bank, thereby triggering information contagion.
-Systemic risk is defined as the ex-ante probability of joint bank default ex post.
-We find that information contagion increases systemic risk when banks are subject to common exposures since portfolio adjustments are small.
-In contrast, when banks are subject to counterparty risk, information contagion induces a large shift toward more prudential portfolios and therefore reduces systemic risk.Revise and Resubmit
+We examine the effect of ex-post information contagion on the ex-ante level of systemic risk defined as the probability of joint default of banks.
+Because of counterparty risk or common exposures, bad news about one bank reveals valuable information about another bank and trigger information contagion.
+When banks are subject to common exposures, information contagion induces small adjustments to bank portfolios and therefore increases systemic risk overall.
+When banks are subject to counterparty risk, by contrast, information contagion induces a large shift toward more prudential portfolios and therefore reduces systemic risk.Resubmitted

 - "Intermediaries as Safety Providers" (with Enrico C. Perotti, University of Amsterdam)